jsatk/dotfiles/README.markdown

 * Installs all the formulas, casks, and apps (from the macOS App Store) I want.
   * To see what's installed via homebrew view `homebrew/.Brewfile`.
-* Installs some global npm packages and gems.
+* Installs some global npm packages.
-  * To see what gems & npm packages are installed checkout the `Makefile`.
+  * To see what npm packages are installed checkout the `Makefile`.
-* Create symlinks for all the dotfiles via [rcm](http://thoughtbot.github.io/rcm/rcm.7.html).
+* Create symlinks for all the dotfiles via [stow](https://directory.fsf.org/wiki/Stow).
 * Update everything!
 This was design so that it can be ran repeatedly and be non-harmful.
 It only installs stuff as needed.

 If you plan on using this yourself you'll need to make sure to change all the stuff that's specific to me (like my email address & name) in the dotfiles.
 Search for "Jesse" or "jsatk" and replace any mention of that with your own name, etc.